fadhli-atarita/HySIMU/README.md

 - An ecostress spectral library compiled by the spectral python package called 'ecostress.db' located inside '/hysimu_dir'.
-- Input parameters should be written in an .xlsx file (see template).
+- Input parameters should be written in an .xlsx/.csv file (see template).
 - A SLURM batch file (see template).

 Usage